Attorney Elizabeth Abramson Joins mctlaw

 Elizabeth is originally from Pottsville, Pennsylvania where she grew up on a farm in a small town with a population of fewer than 200 people.
 She now lives in Philadelphia with her husband and pets.
 In her time off she enjoys reading, writing, snowboarding, and watching foreign films.
 She is also an environmental activist and focuses a lot of her attention on promoting a minimal waste lifestyle and sustainability.

 About mctlaw: Our Firm has more than 20 years of experience litigating in the VICP in the United States Court of Federal Claims.
-The Firm’s other practice areas include Federal takings claims, government contract litigation, commercial and construction litigation, business law, and other complex civil litigation.
+The Firm’s other practice areas include Federal takings claims, government contract disputes, commercial and construction litigation, business law, and other complex civil litigation.
 Learn more about mctlaw at www.mctlaw.com